 Alcohol abuse may not always be something that is easy to recognise as warning signs may vary between individuals.
 For instance, some people are very secretive about their drinking habits, and may only drink privately.
 Things that employers can look out for in identifying potential drinking include lack of coordination, bloodshot and/or glossy eyes, slurred speech and slow pupil responses.
 You can also look out for things such as if an individual sometimes has difficulty completing some assignments, or if they are often hungover.
 For example, they might often appear pale and be nauseous.

 Warning signs mentioned above shouldn’t be brushed under the carpet or taken lightly.
 Other colleagues that work closely with the individual may also notice things as they are likely to spend more time with them.
 There is also the possibility that an individual of whom is drinking heavily, might not realise that they have a problem until it is pointed out to them.
 For this reason, and for everyone’s safety including their own, it is important that alcohol abuse in the workplace is handled immediately.

-According to YouGov statistics, 27% of people state that they actually consume alcohol as a result of workplace stress.
+A study suggests 27% of people state that they actually consume alcohol as a result of workplace stress.
 Therefore, it is important to consider what can be done to create a more stress-free environment for employees.